5 minutes to read | Last updated June 8, 2022

 Enhancing and scaling high-quality online learning experiences across summer and academic-year offerings, in partnership with schools and colleges, continues to be a significant priority for the university.

 In collaboration with schools and colleges, the Center for Teaching, Learning and Mentoring provides instructional design services and resources for online undergraduate programs, professional degrees and certificates, and Summer Term.
-Additionally, the center offers resources such as TeachOnline@UW Faculty Learning Community and the Design+Teach+Engage website.
+The website Design+Teach+Engage offers guidance for designing and teaching online courses.

-The university is also a subscriber to Quality Matters — a nationally-recognized, faculty-centered, peer review process designed to certify the quality of online and blended courses.
-The Quality Matters program is centered around a rubric developed by faculty for faculty based on extensive research and instructional design best practices to guide in developing, reviewing and maintaining online courses.
-More details are available on the Design+Teach+Engage website about how to utilize Quality Matters as a guide to develop an online or blended course or request a formal quality review.
+Through a university subscription, instructors can access Quality Matters — a nationally-recognized, faculty-centered, peer review process designed to certify the quality of online and blended courses.
+Quality Matters is centered around a rubric developed by faculty for faculty based on extensive research and instructional design best practices to guide in developing, reviewing and maintaining online courses.
+More details are available on Design+Teach+ Engage about how to utilize Quality Matters as a guide to develop an online or blended course or request a formal quality review.

 How do I get help developing an app or website for teaching?